By Erin Magner, originally posted on Well+Good.

 Don’t rush through your skin-care routine

 Adding a quick facial massage to your nightly skin-care ritual can go a long way toward waking up sluggish lymph nodes, says renowned dermatologist and advocate of lymphatic drainage facials Dr. Barbara Sturm.
 “The stimulation of lymph node drainage is highly recommended for acne.
 With regular treatment, the symptoms of a congested lymphatic system can be dramatically reduced, improving the skin’s appearance.”
 Adams advises that you focus your rub-down around the ears, along the jawline, and down the neck to the collarbones.
 “Try working pressure points without oil or use a high-quality facial serum with a good slip.”
 Her favorite?
 Sonäge’s Vitality Nourishing Facial Oil, which is anti-inflammatory, anti-bacterial, and includes circulation-stimulating ginkgo biloba and rosemary oil.
-She also says it’s important to exfoliate the skin once or twice a week—and not just to clear out the pores (although, that’s totally necessary, too). “[Manually exfoliating] can support effective circulation of the lymph,” she explains.
+She also says it’s important to exfoliate the skin once or twice a week—and not just to clear out the pores (although, that’s totally necessary, too). “[Manually exfoliating] can support effective circulation of the lymph,” she explains. how to drain lymph nodes in face, at home, stagnation, how to massage lymph nodes in neck, self

 Relax your jaw